MINNESOTA ASSOCIATION FOR GUARDIANSHIP AND CONSERVATORSHIP

 A MAGiC membership shall be revoked or an application for membership shall be denied if:

-The full MAGiC Board of Directors shall implement the decisions to revoke or suspend a membership or application as well as reconsider any prior decisions.
-The full Board of Directors shall implement the decisions by voting.
-A majority vote shall be required to revoke or suspend or to rescind a prior decision to revoke or suspend.
+The MAGiC Board of Directors shall implement the decisions to revoke or suspend a membership or application as well as reconsider any prior decisions.
+The Board of Directors shall implement the decisions by voting.
+A 2/3 vote of the full Board shall be required to revoke or suspend or to rescind a prior decision to revoke or suspend.

 An individual or agency whose MAGiC membership is suspended or revoked shall be denied all rights and privileges of membership including, but not limited to, attendance at quarterly luncheons, the annual conference and the annual meeting; subscription to the quarterly Journal; use of the MAGiC logo and inclusion in the ListServ and in subsequent editions of the Membership Directory.